lprat/docker-bastion/README.md

 ### Record session
 For record session use directory: "/record" in guacamole config.
+You can use variable in name of file to record: http://guacamole.apache.org/doc/gug/configuring-guacamole.html#parameter-tokens
 #### Read session
 To decode video and text use command docker:
 ```